-- Before bed, avoid caffeine-based drinks, alcohol, and other stimulants like cigarettes and TV.
-If you're used to having a bedtime drink, try a non-stimulating herbal tea, like chamomile. - Use the bedroom for sleep only no TV or written work (sex is fine!). - Establish a regular bedtime and waking routine its OK to take short naps (no longer than an hour) during the day, but try not to rest for long periods. - Keep your bedroom cool. - Gently increase your physical activity during the day such as walking or swimming. - Try controlled breathing deep slow abdominal breathing. - Try relaxation or meditation techniques. - Consider asking your general practitioner for a short-term mild sedative.
+- Before bed, avoid stimulants like caffeine-based drinks, alcohol, cigarettes, and time spent watching TV or on the computer, tablet or smartphone.
+If you're used to having a bedtime drink, try a non-stimulating herbal tea, like chamomile. - Use the bedroom for sleep only no TV or written work (sex is fine!). - Establish a regular bedtime and waking routine and avoid napping during the day. - Keep your bedroom cool. - ▶ Gently increase your physical activity during the day such as walking, yoga or swimming and try to get outdoors if possible. - Make a regular daily habit of relaxation or meditation. - Consider asking your general practitioner for a short-term mild sedative.